Email Best Practicies

 Next, it is time to start looking beyond open rates as a way to measure the performance of your email strategy.
 Pay attention to other metrics, including delivery rates and click-through rates, and benchmark your campaigns based on them.
 You should also start testing to understand what works and doesn’t work with your email list.
 What content is your audience looking for?
 What drives your contacts to click through?

 And finally, be even more vigilant with your email list health.
-Monitor your reputation, leverage tools like email validations to ensure list quality, and look for help when needed.
+Monitor your reputation, leverage tools like email verifications to ensure list quality, and look for help when needed.
 At Pathwire, our team of deliverability experts uses a range of different metrics to monitor email deliverability.
 We might be biased, but we think they’re the best email partners any company could wish for.

 Want to make sure you never miss another email-marketing-is-doomed moment?
 Sign up for our newsletter and get the latest email news in your inbox!